danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://auth0.com/" target="_blank" rel="noopener noreferrer">Auth0</a> is used as a third party auth provider.
 - An <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html" target="_blank" rel="noopener noreferrer">APIG Lambda Authorizer</a> is used to verify the bearer token with Auth0.

-I'll focus on the "backend" and will use `curl` as the client to call the API.
-But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and secure the "frontend" as well.
-I've implemented it in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
-Let me know if you'd be interested to learn more about this and I might write a follow-up that focuses on the frontend implementation.

 ## Why use a third party auth provider?

 I mentioned that I'll be using Auth0 as a third party auth provider.
 This means that I'm choosing _not_ to build (nor operate!) my own "auth server".
 So before we get started, I think it's important to explain the motivation behind this decision.